Daniel-Mathiesen/Daniel-Mathiesen/README.md

-### Hello and welcome to my very own GitHub page 👋😄
+### Hello

-💻✨My name is Daniel and I also go by the name SJ.
-I am a web developer an UI/UX designer from Copenhagen, Denmark and I do all sorts of fun projects✨💻
+💻My name is Daniel and I also go by the name SJ.
+I am a Web developer and UI/UX designer from Copenhagen, Denmark and I do all sorts of interesting projects💻

 ---